 - i.
 All Councillors, except Cabinet Members (and the Lord Mayor) can be members of an Overview and Scrutiny (O&S) Committee.
 Members are appointed by Full Council.
 Chairs of these committees are appointed by the Full Council and Deputy Chairs are elected by each committee at its first meeting, for the purpose of substitution for the Chair if absent. - ii.
 Membership of each of the O&S Committees will be eight; with the exception of the Coordinating Overview and Scrutiny Committee, which will consist of 12 members: the chair of the committee and the seven other Overview and Scrutiny Committee chairs along with four places for opposition group members to ensure proportionality.
 Education and Children's Social Care O&S Committee will have an additional four co-opted places, as set out below. - iii.
-Quorum for the Co-ordinating O&S Committee and Education and Children's Social Care O&S Committee shall be four; and three for the other O&S Committees. - iv.
-No substitute members shall be appointed to an Overview & Scrutiny meeting.
+Quorum for the Co-ordinating O&S Committee and Education, Children and Young People

+O&S Committee shall be four; and three for the other O&S Committees.